hernana8/WWUAdvancedPaleo/Calculating Stratigraphic Ranges.md

-**(6) Plot a kernel density graph of ResampledMeans.
+**(7) Plot a kernel density graph of ResampledMeans.
 Show your code.
 Does the distribution look approximately Gaussian?
-Explain why you think it does or does not.
+Explain why you think it does or does not.**

-**(7 )Find the mean of ResampledMeans, is it similar to the mean of the original data?**
+**(8)Find the mean of ResampledMeans, is it similar to the mean of the original data?**

-**(8)Sort ResampledMeans from lowest to highest.
+**(9)Sort ResampledMeans from lowest to highest.
 [Hint: We learned how to sort a vector in Lab 6].**

-**(9)Now that you have sorted ResampledMeans, what is the 2.5th percentile of ResampledMeans and what is the 97.5th percentile of Resampled means.
+**(10)Now that you have sorted ResampledMeans, what is the 2.5th percentile of ResampledMeans and what is the 97.5th percentile of Resampled means.
 If you do not know what a percentile is, or how to calculate it, you can use google.
 Show your code.**

-**(10)Incidentally, these numbers (your answer to question 5) are the lower and upper confidence interval of the mean!
+**(11)Incidentally, these numbers (your answer to question 5) are the lower and upper confidence interval of the mean!
 Qualitatively explain why this is the case.**